api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-gcp/README.md

 ### config.json

 This file requires no changes on your part.
 It has been created with just one API endpoint.
-It will instruct the Airnode to attach to the Rinkeby test network.
+It will instruct the Airnode to attach to the Sepolia test network.
 There are three variables this file will extract (interpolation) from `secrets.env`.